jason137/gads_26/lec02_unix/unix2.md

     149	Cantillon Cuvee Des Champions	Brasserie Cantillon	Gueuze	5	4.26	387

 This version uses the stream editor program, `sed`.
 This program performs the search & replace in one shot using the `/`-delimited syntax that we pass into it.
+Note that this is another example of pattern matching!

 The first `s` in the `sed` syntax above specifies that we are performing a *substitution*.
 The next string is the string we want to search for, followed by the